 The photos and records Beckers were fitted with linking texts and maps to present the reader with a smooth, comprehensible storyline.
 That the excellent recordings of Hans Becker, whose entire passion of photography was, in this way almost 70 years after the war still found their way to the light of publicity is likely to be a godsend for all interested in history.

-This book is available from mid november from Axel's homepage
+This book is available from now from Axel's homepage